Accessibility links

 Use the options under Preview in the left panel to preview the bio page on devices with different screen sizes.

-Set the status of the author
+Set the author status

 The following options are available in the Status drop-down menu: